Don’t Fall Prey to Ransomware – Protecting Your Computer from Cyber Crime

 How does the ransomware get into my network?

-Am I OK if I’ve got a back-up?
+Am I OK if I’ve got a data back-up?

 Not necessarily.
-If your back-up is on a device permanently connected to your network and they hack directly into your network the hackers are likely to look for that and corrupt it too.
-Also, once into a machine or server on your network they can access your cloud storage such as Dropbox.
+If your back-up is on a device permanently connected to your network and cyber criminals hack directly into your network the hackers are likely to look for the data backup too and corrupt it.
+Additionally, once into a machine or server on your network hackers can access your cloud storage such as Dropbox, which makes covering all basis when backing up your data an absolute necessity.

 A few years ago it was good practice to run your network from a local server and regularly back up to a network storage device.
 This still works as long as you unplug the storage device, but if it remains connected to the network you are vulnerable.
 If they corrupt your cloud storage there is usually a recovery route but this can be slow and the disruption and stress is still best avoided.